Frequently Asked Questions for Landlords

 Owners are responsible for screening their tenants, utilizing their standard screening procedures.
 The Housing Authority does limited background screening.

 Owners have the same rights under the Voucher program as they do under a standard rental agreement.
 The Housing Assistance Payments contract does require that landlords maintain their unit in a decent, safe and sanitary condition, and provide proper notice of any changes in the rental agreement, including the rent.
+The HAP Contract will list the rules and guidelines for landlords.

 The Housing Assistance Payment (HAP) checks are mailed the last business day of the month for the following month's rent payment.
 Checks are typically received by the 5th of the month and will not be canceled and reissued prior to the 10th.
 If you have not received your check by the 10th of the month, please contact the finance department.